 In this study, headed by Dr Claudia Marck, we analyse sexual function in this large cohort, and relate that to lifestyle risk factors and quality of life.
 This paper has been submitted to BMC Neurology.

-Medications and MS
+Medication and MS

 Here we explore in detail the various medications that people in the study group are taking and their association with disease outcomes, depression and fatigue.
 This paper has now been published in the journal Neurological Research.